JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/bedrock.md

 </p>

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, select `Edit Connection` on `🔑`, and click on `Disconnect`
+If you want to remove your connection data from CodeGPT, just select `Desconnect`
 :::